I have been wondering lately, ”Why do some people rebel against the Lord and disobey what He tells them to do?”

-Now in the movie ”Star Wars,” the rebellion was based on truth because the Empire was unjust and killed its citizens mercilessly.
+Now in the movie ”Star Wars,” the rebellion was based on truth because the Empire killed its citizens mercilessly.

 In contrast, parents set boundaries to keep their children from harm!
 They also do it because they love them and want what is best for them.